nl-design-system/denhaag/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Acceptance criteria are described
 - [ ] Any preconditions are described
 - [ ] Possible dependence on external experts is mentioned
-- [ ] The story must be approved and understood by maintainers
+- [ ] The story must be understandable for the development team
 - [ ] Any requirements for accessibility are described

 ### Definition of Done